Abdifatahz/abdifatahz/README.md

 - 🔹 Skilled in Laravel, ReactJS, TailwindCSS, Bootstrap

 - 🔸 Strong knowledge in Data Analytics and Visualization
-- 🔸 Expertise in Excel, Power BI, Pandas, NumPy, IBM Cognos Analytics
+- 🔸 Expertise in Excel, SQL, Power BI, Pandas, NumPy, IBM Cognos Analytics

 - 🏆 Developed and maintained a Learning Management System with over 150k users